ubco-db/sbits_arduino/README.md

 SBITS is a high performance embedded data storage and index structure for time series data for embedded systems and Arduino:

 1. Uses the minimum of two page buffers for performing all operations.
 The memory usage is less than 1.5 KB for 512 byte pages.
+2. Performance is several times faster than using B-trees and hash-based indexes.
+Simplifies data management without worrying about low-level details and storing data in raw files.
-2. No use of dynamic memory (i.e. malloc()).
+3. No use of dynamic memory (i.e. malloc()).
 All memory is pre-allocated at creation of the index.
-3. Efficient insert (put) and query (get) of arbitrary key-value data.
+4. Efficient insert (put) and query (get) of arbitrary key-value data.
 Ability to search data both on timestamp (key) and by data value.
+5. Option to store time series data with or without an index.
+Adding an index allows for faster retrieval of records based on data value.
-4. Support for iterator to traverse data in sorted order.
+6. Support for iterator to traverse data in sorted order.
-5. Easy to use and include in existing projects.
+7. Easy to use and include in existing projects.
 Requires only an Arduino with an SD card.
-6. Open source license.
+8. Open source license.
 Free to use for commerical and open source projects.

 ## Code Files